TheCodingBrie/github-slideshow/__posts/0000-01-02-TheCodingBrie.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-I think this text would be a better fit!
+I think this text would be a better fit 2.0!
 Use the left arrow to go back!